Scylax of Caryanda: Carian sailor in Persian service, made a reconnaissance expedition along the shores of the Indian Ocean (c.515 BCE).

 Scylax' voyage led him along the Indus, along the shores of the Indian ocean and those of the Persian gulf.
 We do not know the details of this expedition, but we have a later source, the Indikê by Arrian of Nicomedia, which contains an excerpt of the story of Nearchus, the admiral of Alexander the Great.
 He made the same voyage and mentions the tides, whales and the hard living conditions along the Gedrosian coast.

 When Scylax reached Harmozeia (modern Mînâb) in Carmania, one of the largest ports in the Persian Gulf, he may have paused.
 Here he could repair his ships and prepare himself for the expedition to the west.
-He passed Maka (modern Oman) and circumnavigated the Arabian peninsula.
-We may assume that he had a special interest for the Arabian towns in Yemen, which were famous for the production of incense.
+He passed Maka (modern Oman) and circumnavigated the Arabian Peninsula.
+We may assume that he had a special interest for the Arab towns in Yemen, which were famous for the production of incense.
 After this, he sailed to the north, through the Red Sea, until he reached Suez.

 In the ancient world, Scylax' fame was great.
 A naval handbook from the fourth century BCE was published under his name.